 How we work with Discrimination, Diversity and Inclusion in CPH

 In CPH, all employees are encouraged to give feedback to one another if you experience challenging or abusive behavior.
 Individual values and personal limits should be respected.
 All managers are obliged to take all notifications from employees seriously and ensure an inclusive working environment in their own department and across CPH.

 Our overarching goal is to increase diversity and inclusion at all organizational levels across CPH, including at Board of Directors and Executive Management level.
-For us that means achieving at least a 70/30 diversity split on gender and ethnicity, as well as fostering a zero-discrimination culture.
+For us that means achieving a 70/30 diversity split on gender and nationality as well as fostering a zero-discrimination culture.
 As a regulated organization, CPH is dependent on and value experience, which means that we have a higher share of experienced employees in our organization.
 However, we strive to become more age diverse across all organizational levels including Board level just as we will continue to monitor our average age distribution.

 We believe that we can obtain better business results by having managers whose diversity in gender, age and experience means diverse management style, good working culture, more innovation, better networking and business development.
 The focus area is to make sure that we have a mix of gender across the organization at all organizational levels.

 In CPH, we have a long tradition for maintaining a holistic approach to the whole lifespan of our employees.
 From recruitment through the various phases of a long employment and into retirement, CPH strives – even in times of crisis – to support individual considerations and personal development.
 We believe that the right mix of younger and mature generations is important for developing our business as diversity in age brings both new inspiration and trends as well as lifelong learning and experience.
 The mutual exchange of experience and learning is important to help CPH develop as an organization and to support our strategic direction.